 With Canopy Family guide Oscar Fria’s discovery of an active Crested Eagle nest on February 20, the Canopy Camp can once again offer virtually guaranteed sightings of both Harpy Eagle and Crested Eagle, the two great eagles of the Neotropical rainforests, at their nests!
 As reported on our social media pages, the Crested Eagle chick is estimated to be only 3 to 4 months old.
 Because so few Crested Eagle nests have ever been discovered, information regarding their breeding biology is difficult to come by, but observations from one nest that has been studied suggest that the chick will remain at or near its nest for over a year before becoming independent of its parents.
-Meanwhile, the currently active Harpy Eagle nest was discovered last October, and the chick is believed to be around six months old.
+Meanwhile, the currently active Harpy Eagle nest was discovered last October, and the chick is believed to be five months old.
 Like Crested Eagles, Harpy Eagles take a long time to mature; a chick typically remains within 100 meters of its nest for at least 15 months after hatching.
 Already our Harpy chick has been observed flapping its way out of its nest onto nearby branches, but never straying far.
 As a result, if all goes well, we can look forward to reliable sightings of both species for the next several months.

 Sightings of Harpy and Crested Eagles are highly sought after by birders for a number of reasons.
 Both are renowned as the largest and most powerful raptors of the rainforest.
 The Harpy Eagle, Panama’s national bird, is one of the largest eagles in the world and one of the largest birds in Central America, with a wingspan of around 6 feet.
 Both species are rare and exist at very low population densities, partially because each nesting pair requires a large territory of relatively undisturbed forest.
 Both species tend to hunt in the forest canopy and rarely soar above the trees, making sightings even more difficult.
 Indeed, the only reliable way to see these eagles is to visit their nests.
 In this respect, although the Harpy Eagle may be more iconic, the Crested Eagle is even more difficult to see, since its nests are even more infrequently discovered.
 The opportunity to see both species, virtually guaranteed, in a single day—hiking to the Harpy nest in the morning and driving to the Crested Eagle nest after lunch, as recent Canopy Camp guests have been doing—is truly one-of-a-kind.